happyyangyuan/YPA/README.md

 # YPA

-##What is YPA?
+## What is YPA?
 YPA is a simple extension of JPA.
-It helps you to create reusable conditional queries,to simplify your DAO code.
+It helps you to create reusable conditional queries to simplify your DAO code.
 With the flollowing 3 java classes you can fulfill a powerfull DAO:
 * An entity class: entity class is always a must for JPA.
 * A condition class: it holds all the query conditions as properties in it.
 * A DAO class extends AbstractYpaDao.

-##Preconditions
+## Preconditions
 * YPA is for JPA developers.The basic concepts of JPA is a requirement.You can go to <a href="http://docs.oracle.com/javaee/6/tutorial/doc/bnbpz.html">here for JPA tutorial</a>.
 * <a href="http://docs.oracle.com/javaee/6/tutorial/doc/bnbtg.html">JPQL language</a>.JPQL is short for Java Persistence Query Language.You should be familiar with it!
 * The springframework JPA integration usage.(This is my suggested way to use YPA).

-##Advantages of YPA
+## Advantages of YPA
 1. The CRUD methods in YPA DAO are strongly reusable and extensible.
 2. Safe to extend without polluting the former CRUD especially the 'R'(the query).
 3. Very flexible,by now it can meet all my needs in my business projects.